-Many investors nearing or just entering retirement may be too conservative in their investment portfolio, or too heavily invested in cash or cash‐like instruments.
-While this protects savings, at least in nominal terms, it may hinder growth potential.
-The good news, however, is that there may be a way to consistently manage your portfolio to weather the volatility of the markets—via a “protected accumulation strategy.”
+Some investors nearing or just entering retirement may be too conservative in their investment portfolio, or too heavily invested in cash or cash‐like instruments.
+Others may be too aggressive, or too exposed to the stock market’s sometimes sharp swings.
+The good news, however, is that there may be a way to consistently manage your portfolio to weather the volatility of the markets—via a “secured income strategy.”

-A protected accumulation strategy involves taking a portion of your savings—typically from a tax‐deferred retirement account—just before or just as you retire, to purchase a deferred variable annuity with a guaranteed lifetime withdrawal benefit (GLWB).
-This approach effectively “locks in" some of your future retirement income today and protects it from a market drop.
+This strategy involves taking a portion of your savings—typically from a tax‐deferred retirement account—just before or just as you retire, to purchase a deferred variable annuity (VA) with a guaranteed lifetime withdrawal benefit (GLWB).
+This approach combines growth potential with the ability to effectively "lock in" some of your future retirement income today, protecting it from potentially declining markets down the road.

 3. Longevity risk.
 This is the risk that you outlive your retirement income sources.
-On average, a 65‐year‐old woman has another 23 years to live, while a man can expect to live another 20 years.3 But when it comes to retirement income planning, life expectancy figures can be seriously misleading.
-Half of the people born at any given time will outlive their own life expectancies.
+On average, a 65‐year‐old woman has another 24 years to live, while a man can expect to live another 22 years.1 But when it comes to retirement income planning, life expectancy figures can be seriously misleading.
+Half the people born at any given time will outlive their own life expectancies.
 This means that most people ought to think hard about longevity risk—the real possibility of living 20, 30, or even 40 years past retirement age.
 Without planning, a longer‐than‐expected life could easily lead to a couple or individual outliving his or her savings.
-You may think you have an accurate read on your future retirement expenses, and confidence in your ability to fund them, but life can be unpredictable.
+You may think you have an accurate read on your future retirement expenses, and confidence in your ability to fund them, but life – and inflation - can be unpredictable.
 So, it may be helpful to have a portion of your retirement income guaranteed for life.

-How does a protected accumulation strategy help mitigate these risks?
+How does a secured income strategy help mitigate these risks?

 Owning a deferred variable annuity with a GLWB enables you to transfer some of the key risks faced in retirement to the insurance company that issues the annuity.
 Among the potential benefits:

-- An income stream you can’t outlive.
-The guarantees offered by GLWB products ensure income for the life of the annuity contract owner as well as the life of his/her spouse (if optional coverage is selected), even if the annuity's account balance is exhausted because of a combination of market performance and income withdrawals.
+- Lifetime income stream.
+The guarantees offered by GLWB products ensure income for the life of the annuity contract owner as well as the life of his or her spouse (if optional coverage is selected), even if the annuity's account balance is exhausted because of a combination of market performance and income withdrawals.
 These guarantees help to address longevity risk.

-- A set level of guaranteed income.
+- Guaranteed income.
 The income produced by this investment won’t go down if the market performs poorly.
 This feature helps protect against sequence‐of‐returns risk.
 Remember, you are insuring your income, not your account value, the latter of which will still fluctuate with changing market conditions.

 - Additional investment confidence.
-"The use of a protected accumulation strategy may help conservative investors feel comfortable with a little more risk and, thus, the potential for higher longer‐term returns into their portfolios," says Tim Gannon, vice president of product management at Fidelity Investments Life Insurance Company.
+"The use of a secured income strategy may help conservative investors feel comfortable with a little more risk and, thus, the potential for higher longer‐term returns into their portfolios," says Tim Gannon, vice president of product management at Fidelity Investments Life Insurance Company.

 What type of investor might it be right for?

-While a protected accumulation strategy does have potential advantages for some investors, it’s not a strategy for everyone.
+While this strategy does have potential advantages for some investors, it’s not a strategy for everyone and should be discussed in detail with your financial adviser.
 You should evaluate the costs associated with these types of guarantees in relation to your tolerance for uncertainty.

 For some investors, it may be worth paying for guaranteed income and making sure you don’t have to delay retirement.
-But, other investors may not need this protection.
-If you already have sufficient guaranteed income—possibly a combination of Social Security, pension benefits, and income annuities—or you’ve got reliable income resources that could withstand a significant market downturn and still cover your living expenses, you probably don’t need a protected accumulation strategy.
+But other investors may not need this protection.
+If you already have sufficient guaranteed income—possibly a combination of Social Security, pension benefits, and income annuities—or you’ve got reliable income resources that could withstand a significant market downturn and still cover your living expenses, you may not need this additional security.

 It’s also important to remember that any guarantees are only as good as the insurance company that backs them.
-So, make sure that you choose an annuity that is offered by a company with a strong credit rating.
+So make sure you choose an annuity that is offered by a company with a strong credit rating.
 Finally, although you can access your money in a GLWB annuity, if you need to withdraw more than the guaranteed income provided, do so with caution.
-In most cases, excess withdrawals and any withdrawals before age 59½ may reduce the guaranteed withdrawal benefit amount and may be subject to surrender fees.4
+In most cases, withdrawals in excess of your guaranteed amount and any withdrawals before age 59½ may reduce the guaranteed withdrawal benefit amount and may be subject to surrender fees.2

 As you approach retirement, understanding your income needs and setting up reliable sources of income should be top of mind.
-You should start this process no later than five years before you plan to retire.
+You should start this process no later than five years before you need the cash flow to start.

 If you’ve planned well and saved carefully, you’re almost there.
-But if market volatility and its potential to derail your retirement plans are keeping you awake at night, you may want to consider the merits of a protected accumulation strategy.
+But if market volatility and its potential to derail your retirement plans are keeping you awake at night, you may want to consider the merits of a secured income strategy.